Game-JAVA/Bytes-brilhantes/translate README.md

 •With each attack and defense used, the special power recharges.

-•The game consists of three phases, the first two are battles against the enemy and the third last phase is a battle against the boss.
+•The game consists of four phases, the first three are battles against the enemy and the fourth and last phase is a battle against the boss.

 *Rules*

 •The only rule is that the special powers have a charging limit, and to recharge it you need to attack and defend.

-•Faria: Special power recharges every 3 turns.
+•Faria: Special power recharges every 5 turns.

-•Valentina: Special power recharges every 2 levels.
+•Valentina: Special power recharges every 10 turns.

 •Bruno: Special power recharges every 2 turns.

-•Leticia: Special power recharges every 2 turns.
+•Leticia: Special power recharges every 7 turns.

 *Controls*